-There are so many reasons Mile End and its surrounds are the best place to live in London.
+There are so many reasons Mile End and its surrounds are the best place to live in London, writes local blogger and resident Cecelia Cran.
 Yes, I know, I know, I’m totally biased… One of the key reasons I love it, is that I have the Regents Canal virtually on my doorstep.

 This summer I’ve spent endless hours lounging, walking and (even sometimes when I can muster the energy) running by the beautiful canal, enjoying the cygnets swimming obediently in formation behind their parents, the coots peacefully building their nests and people making the most of their barges, sunbathing atop them, drink in hand.

 For those who aren’t familiar with Regents Canal, it’s almost nine miles long and forms a link between East and West London.
 Stretching from Little Venice, near the Paddington Basin in West London all the way East, across London to the Limehouse Basin where it meets the Limehouse Cut.
 From here, it eventually ends up joining the River Thames.

 Having read up on the history of it, we should be grateful we still have it – at one point there was a move to turn it into a railway.
 Building and maintaining it certainly isn’t a story of plain sailing…

 Originally, it was planned that The Regent’s Canal would connect Birmingham, the Midlands and the North Junction via the Grand Canal with the River Thames.
 This early idea was scrapped and replaced with a London-centric route.

 In 1812, esteemed architect and town planner John Nash first suggested the Regents Canal be used to transport goods from one side of London to the other.

 It was eventually finished eight years later, in 1820.
 Along the way, the canal faced a number of setbacks including the introduction of a not fully tested, innovative new lock system (which resulted in money being wasted and locks needing to be rebuilt) and also embezzlement of funds by the senior management of its construction.